great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/sql_data/sql_data.md

 import Tabs from '@theme/Tabs';

 import ConfigureCredentials from '../configure_credentials/_configure_credentials.md';
-import CreateSqlDataSource from './_create_a_data_source/_create_a_data_source.md';
+import SecretsManagers from '../configure_credentials/_secrets_managers.md' import CreateSqlDataSource from './_create_a_data_source/_create_a_data_source.md';
 import CreateAsset from './_create_a_data_asset/_create_a_data_asset.md';
 import CreateBatchDefinition from './_create_a_batch_definition/_create_a_batch_definition.md'

-To connect to your SQL data, you first create a Data Source telling GX where your database resides and how to connect to it.
-You configure Data Assets for your Data Source to tell GX which sets of records you want to be able to access from your Data Source.
-Finally, Batch Definitions allow you to request all the records retrieved from a Data Asset or further partition the returned records based on the contents of a date and time field.
+To connect to your SQL data, you first create a Data Source which tells GX where your database resides and how to connect to it.
+You then configure Data Assets for your Data Source to tell GX which sets of records you want to be able to access from your Data Source.
+Finally, you will define Batch Definitions which allow you to request all the records retrieved from a Data Asset or further partition the returned records based on the contents of a date and time field.

 GX supports the following SQL dialects: